ajarara/sops-file.el/README.md

 # Roadmap
 Before claiming a stable 1.0, we're going to wait for more users beyond me.
 There are a couple features I know that need to be implemented for a comprehensive experience:
-- Keygroup handling: sops can ask multiple times for passphrases for a single decryption pass
-  - if you use age exclusively, setup is convoluted and might not even work: sops supports only one identity file, and that identity file cannot be encrypted with multiple passphrases.
-So maybe an armored SOPS_AGE_KEY environment variable?
 - confirmed, tested pgp support:
-  - looking at source pgp follows the same logic as age: lean on gpg-agent to request the passphrase (age uses gpg-agent as well, if available).
+  - looking at source pgp follows the same logic as age: lean on gpg-agent to request the passphrase (sops uses gpg-agent as well, if available).
 If no connection can be made, read it directly from stdin.
 Gpg has many more moving parts over age, so an isolated test is going to be more complex.
-But in theory it should work fine, with graphical pinentry or with no daemon (non-graphical pinentry will not work).
+But in theory it should work fine, with graphical pinentry or with no daemon (in my tests non-graphical pinentry doesn't work).
 - tramp support: as of now, none known.
-I remember there are some caveats towards remote shell commands and having to mix in stderr/stdout, which would be really annoying here.
+I remember there are some caveats towards remote shell commands and having to mix in stderr/stdout, which could be difficult to handle here.
-- confirmed support for external KMS providers
+- support for external KMS providers (testing will be difficult)

 ## dubious directions